wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP =
-- Improved user experience by preventing browser auto-fill on the password field in the new registration form.
+- Enhanced user experience by disabling browser auto-fill on the password field in the new registration form.
-- Added a debug logging statement for after successful logout.
+- Added a debug log message upon successful user logout.
-- A small code refactor regarding stripe client reference id.
+- Minor code refactoring related to the Stripe client reference ID.

 = 4.6.3 =
 - WordPress 6.8 compatibility related changes.